 Membership-based (P2P) – “Instant Posting”

-The bottom line is, Instant Posting sites don’t care whether you’re a roofer or working full-time at McDonald’s.
+Instant Posting voice talent websites don’t care whether you’re a roofer or working full-time at McDonald’s.
 They want your money, because the more members they get, the more money they make.

-At time of publication, both Voices.com and Voice123 have two membership tiers – Cheap and Insanely Expensive.
+At time of publication, both Voices.com and Voice123 have two membership tiers – Affordable and Insanely Expensive.
 In the case of Voices.com you can spend $5,000 and purportedly get “all access” though some people say it’s no different than the $400 membership.
-Since there’s no accountability or transparency, buyer beware.
+Since there’s no accountability or transparency with Voices.com, buyer beware.

 As for V123, they charge $5,000 to audition all you want; they basically shut off SmartCast and let the talent have at it.
 At least you know what you’re paying for.

-Essentially, if all the voice talent on the site is above average, clients are more likely to return and everybody makes more money.
+The business model is structured loosely around quality voiceover talent.
+If all the voice talent on the site is above average, clients are more likely to return.
 The rosters are normally smaller, making it easier for clients to find what they want faster.

-That being said, there are some sites out there that “say” they want you to submit your demo for approval, but take anyone in the end, using the method as a trick to make you whip out your credit card when they come back and say, “Congratulations!
-You’ve been accepted!”.
+That being said, there are some sites out there that “say” they want you to submit your demo for approval, but take anyone in the end, using the method as a trick to get you to subscribe annually, on top of their commission for every job.

-Submit Demo sites should be tougher to get listed on, webmasters should be critical of your demo and ask about your studio gear (the good ones will ask you for a “dry voice” sample from your studio).
+Commission based voice talent websites sites should be tougher to get listed on.
+They will be critical of your demo and ask about your studio gear (the good ones will ask you for a “dry voice” sample from your studio).

 “Dollar a Holler” Websites